Dynamsoft/barcode-reader-javascript/README.md

 The supported data sources include `Blob`, `HTMLImageElement`, `HTMLVideoElement`, URL and more.

-You can create a web application or a nodejs application to decode the static images and the video steam within 3 minutes.
+You can create a web application or a nodejs application to decode the static images and the video stream within 3 minutes.

 <br>